rafalcieslak/splendidmines/README.md

 Because of Mines-Perfect is now a slightly old software, it does not support modern machines very well.
 Also, it was always developed for Windows only, and while there are traces of limited Linux support, the original game has never worked on non-Windows machines.
 Splendid Mines aims to solve these problems.

+### License

+    Copyright 2015 Rafał Cieślak
+    Splendid Mines is based on Mines-Perfect, Copyright 1995-2003 Christian Czepluch.
+    This software is published under the terms of the GNU General Public License, version 3.
+See `LICENCE` file for details.

 ### Compiling and running
 Create a `build` directory.
 Run `cmake ..` inside.
 When cmake finishes, run `make` to begin compiltion.
 Once it is done, run `./splendidmines`.